jgch88/headFirstDesignPatterns/10 - State Pattern/thoughts.md

  The second choice is preferable when _state changes occur rapidly, so you can avoid instantiation/destruction costs._

-4. Using dynamic inheritance: I haven't heard of changing an object's class at runtime...
+4. Using dynamic inheritance: I haven't heard of changing an object's class at runtime... but after re-reading the Head First definition of State Class: **"The State Pattern allows an object to alter its behaviour when its internal state changes.
+The object will appear to change its class."**, this is almost like a "hack" to build this "changing its class" into the language (Java/Javascript).
+It also opens a can of worms on how much design patterns were built just to overcome language limitations, and how it may only be a magic pill for Java (which is the langauge most examples illustrate the patterns in).
+Perhaps it would be prudent to take the principles across to JS, rather than just copying patterns wholesale across.
+But then again JS itself seems to be morphing into Java/Python?